Dophin2009/regexp2/README.md

 than that of [`regexp`](../regexp).
 More operators and syntax are supported.

-Currently, an NFA backend is supported.
+Currently, NFA and DFA backends is supported.
+DFAs are constructed by converting from NFAs.
 A similar, but more generic parsing algorithm to that of `regexp` is used, and the equivalent NFA of a regular expression is created using the subset construction described in Algorithm 3.23 in *Compilers: Principles, Techniques, and Tool, Second Edition*.

 ## Usage